aethanol/ants-public/README.md

 ##### 1. Spend some time reading through the provided code _carefully_ to make sure you understand it.
 After you've read the code, in the space below list any _design patterns_ we discussed in class that you can find (note that you may need to revisit the code after each lecture).
 Be clear about which pattern is used, where, and _why it is being employed_.
 > A composite pattern is being used for creating essentially the entire game, the complex composite is the Ant game, which creates a AntColony which creates Places that contain Insects.
-I also think that there is a factory pattern being used
+There are also factory patterns being used to create places, and the ant colony

 ##### 2. After you've read the code, is there anywhere that it could be re-architected (e.g., using design patterns) to be more changeable or reusable?